Find Affordable College Courses

 65 Yearly Graduations

 Valdosta State University is the 9th most popular school in the nation for students seeking a master's degree in child development.
 Roughly 12,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,371 per year, while in-state graduate students, on average, pay $4,572 per year.
-The child development program at Valdosta State University awarded 65 master's degrees during the 2020-2021 school year.
-About 98% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 65 people received their master's degree in child development from VSU.
+Around 37% of these students were from an underrepresented racial-ethnic group, and 96% were women.

 #11